TheAdamProject/UniversalNeuralCrackingMachines/README.md

 For now, we have:

-* *sampling_example.ipynb*: An example on how to sample passwords from the models (not meant for password guessing).
+* *sampling_example.ipynb*: Notebook on how to sample passwords from the models (not meant for password guessing).
-* *get_probability.ipynb*: An example on how to assign probability to plaintext passwords via UNCM (guess number computation will be added soon).
+* *get_probability.ipynb*: Notebook on how to assign probabilities to plaintext passwords with a UNCM.
+* *get_guess_numbers.ipynb*: Notebook on how to assign guess numbers to plaintext passwords with a UNCM.

 ## Requirements: